colpal/actions-pr-comment/README.md

 Sets the status check conclusion to `failure`, indicating the check failed.
 This will block merges when branch protection rules require this check to pass.

 ### Skipped
 Sets the status check conclusion to `skipped`, indicating the check was not run due to conditions not being met.
+No new commment will be created or updated.
+Will hide existing comment if `on-resolution-hide: true`.
+If `on-resolution-hide: false`, then existing comment remains.
 Typically doesn't block merges.

 ### Cancelled
-Sets the status check conclusion to `cancelled`, indicating the check was cancelled before completion.
+Sets the status check conclusion to `cancelled`, indicating there was an upstream cancellation before completion.
+No new comment will be created or updated as this job is never ran.
 Typically doesn't block merges.

 ## Update Mode
 The `update-mode` input controls how the action handles existing comments with the same `comment-id`.